wix/stylable/docs/guides/stylable-component-library.md

 * The `src/components` folder contains:
     * a project stylesheet describing the project CSS API
     * a folder for each component with its stylable stylesheet
-* The `src/themes` folder includes the relevant theme files
+* The `src/themes` folder contains the relevant theme files.

 ## The `project.st.css` file

-We create a [project commons stylesheet](./project-commons.md) named `project.st.css` in the `src/components` directory.
+As a first step, create a [project commons stylesheet](./project-commons.md) named `project.st.css` in the `src/components` directory.
 This exposes the API for the project.

-> **Notice**:
+> **Note**:
-> It is recommended to leave project CSS ruleset empty to be defined in a theme file.
+> It is recommended to leave the project's CSS ruleset empty so it can be defined in a theme file.

 ## Themable components

-Our components should be as easy to style and theme as possible.
+Your components should be as easy to style and theme as possible.
 We recommend following these guidelines when planning:

 * Expose a good style API and its [custom states](../references/pseudo-classes.md).
-* Component API should contain the minimum styling required for the component to function, for example layout is sometimes required.
+* The component API should contain the minimum styling required for the component to function, for example layout is sometimes required.
-* Because the effect of CSS combination is not always easy to understood and style is usually less tested, try adding comments that explain the reason for unclear CSS.
+* The effect of CSS combinations is not always easy to understood and styles are generally less tested, therefore, we recommend adding comments that explain the reason for unclear CSS.
 * Reusable vars should be declared outside of the component.
 The component can use vars for common values that are less likely to be override-able.
-* Use [component variants](./component-variants.md) and [shared classes](./shared classes.md) from `project.st.css` file.
+* Use [component variants](./component-variants.md) and [shared classes](./shared-classes.md) from the project file (`project.st.css`).

 More best practices for themable components can be found in the [component style best practices guide](./component-style-best-practices.md).

-In the following code we are describing a component with:
+In the following code, you can see a component described with:
 * 2 colors used from project
 * 1 shared class